meilisearch/meilisearch-js-plugins/CONTRIBUTING.md

 ⚠️ Each PR merged on `main` involving a change in the package(s) should contain modifications in the `.changeset` folder.
 See [changeset section](#versioning-with-changesets).

-Each merge `main` triggers the [`release` CI](./.github/workflows/publish.yml) generating a PR titled `Version Packages`.
+Each merge on `main` triggers the [`release` CI](./.github/workflows/publish.yml) generating a PR titled `Version Packages`.
 This PR updates the versions and contains changelogs of the impacted packages based on the `yarn changesets` commands you ran on each PR.

 To release on GitHub and `npm` you must merge this `Version packages` PR.
 This will trigger the publishing action and create the GitHub and `npm` releases for all affected packages.